Cascuna/browser-technologies/opdracht2/hamburger-menu/README.md

 [`link to demo`](https://cascuna.github.io/browser-technologies/opdracht2/hamburger-menu/)

+note: outdated docs, will updated once feedback about code is positive

 ## preface
 This assignment aims to recreate the hamburger principle using the progressive enhacement principle;
 * The baseline